white-rabbit-1-sketch/php-worker-pool/README.md

 A lightweight PHP library for managing worker pools with shared memory and task queues using **System V Message Queues** and **Redis**.

+## Features

+- **System V Message Queues** for efficient inter-process communication.
+- **Redis Queue** for scalable, networked message handling.
+- Simple worker pool implementation using process forking.
+- Supports closures and custom task implementations via `TaskInterface`.
+- Graceful handling of blocking operations.
+- Lightweight and optimized for CLI usage.
+- Queue easily extendable: implement custom queues with any storage system (e.g., Redis, databases) by extending the `QueueInterface`.
+- Task types are extendable: simply implement the `TaskInterface` to create custom task types.
+- Two queue options: **SysV Message Queues** and **Redis Queue**.
+- Two working modes: **Infinite Loop** and **Fixed Loop** (process tasks until the queue is empty).
+---

+⭐️ Star the Project

+If you found this project useful, please consider giving it a star! 🌟 Your support helps improve the project and motivates us to keep adding new features and improvements.
+Thank you! 🙏

 ### Table of Contents

 1. [Features](#features)